 What would you do with a few days, a stranger, and a snowed-in mall?
 Spencer didn’t know that falling asleep in a dressing room would have such a drastic effect on her Christmas plans.
 Evan didn’t know that the boiler room door locked behind him when he ran through it to get away from a few jerks.
 Neither of them planned for any of this to happen, and with a freak blizzard locking them inside a mall with no power, well, you may as well make the best of it.

 As a joke, I vowed I would read this book in a day.
-Me reading the book in a day ended up having nothing to do with the vow, and everything to do the entertaining story.
+Me reading the book in a day ended up having nothing to do with the vow, and everything to do with the entertaining story.
 Romcoms aren’t my genre of preference.
 I can’t tolerate the clichés and stereotypes.
 I can solidly recommend this book on the principle that it lacks everything I loathe about the romance genre.

 Who doesn’t love being fictitiously trapped somewhere due to hazardous weather conditions?
 The possibilities depending on where you’re trapped with these characters are endless!
 Richardson let us live out a wintery storm in a shopping mall disregarding realistic consequences, and it was an honest-to-God blast!
 Not only did we enjoy a paint fight in a hardware store, a chainsaw jumpscare that made a man scream in falsetto, we bathed in a fountain, fine dined on an unconventional date, and drug a display mattress into a game store to create a makeshift bedroom; all of this vicariously fulfilled through Richardson’s main characters, Spencer and Evan.